bloominstituteoftechnology/Sprint-Challenge--C-Web-Server/README.md

 ### Rubric

-Your cURL client will be considered complete when it satisfies the following:
+Your cURL client will receive a 2 when it satisfies the following:

 1. Your client can successfully request any resource that your web server implementation is capable of serving, i.e., it can successfully execute `./client localhost:3490/d20`, `./client localhost:3490/index.html`, and any other URL that your web server implementation is capable of serving up.
 Don't forget to start up your web server implementation in another terminal window.
 Your client should print out the correct response to `stdout`, something like:
 ```
 HTTP/1.1 200 OK